 This summary highlights certain information about us, this offering and information appearing elsewhere in this prospectus supplement or the accompanying prospectus and in the documents we incorporate by reference herein and therein.
 This summary is not complete and does not contain all of the information that you should consider before investing in our securities.
 The following summary is qualified in its entirety by, and should be read in conjunction with, the more detailed information and financial statements and notes thereto appearing elsewhere in this prospectus supplement, the accompanying prospectus and in the documents incorporated by reference herein and therein.
-Before you decide to invest in our securities, to fully understand this offering and its consequences to you, you should read the entire prospectus supplement carefully, including the matters set forth under the caption "Risk Factors" beginning on page S-13 of this prospectus supplement and page 4 of the accompanying prospectus, and the other documents incorporated by reference herein and the other documents incorporated by reference herein.
+Before you decide to invest in our securities, to fully understand this offering and its consequences to you, you should read the entire prospectus supplement carefully, including the matters set forth under the caption "Risk Factors" beginning on page S-13 of this prospectus supplement and page 4 of the accompanying prospectus, and the consolidated financial statements and related notes included or incorporated by reference in this prospectus supplement, the accompanying prospectus and the other documents incorporated by reference herein and therein.